carlos-testaccount/testingGoogleGeocodingAPIModifiedbyRest/README.md

 ### How to use it

 ##### Parameters
 - **key**: Google API key.
-It is possible to define a default key in the `env.rb` file, and not pass it as a parameter.
+In order to avoid this parameter, define a default value in `env.rb file`

 Find more information about the Google API key [here](https://developers.google.com/maps/documentation/geocoding/start#get-a-key)